pikuuuu/UTPB-COSC-6389-Project1/README.md

 # UTPB-COSC-6389-Project1
-This repo contains the assignment and provided code base for Project 1 of the graduate Computational Biomimicry class.
+This repo contains the assignment and code base for Project 1 of the graduate Computational Biomimicry class.

 The goals of this project are:
 1) Improve student understanding of Python